breno-hof/infra-pool-api-gateway/README.md

-# pool-registry-api-gateway
-The Pool registry API Gateway is a scalable solution that facilitates secure communication between applications via AWS API Gateway.
+# The Pool registry API Gateway is a scalable solution that facilitates secure communication between applications via AWS API Gateway.